HumanCellAtlas/data-store/Readme.md

 - **Optionally** modify the [default policies and roles](../blob/master/policies) to suite your needs prior to deployment.

+## Set secrets
+Fusillade uses AWS Secret Store for its secrets.
+Use ./scripts/set_secrets to set the following secrets:

+* **test_service_accounts** - contains google service accounts to test users access and admin access.
+See *./test_accounts_example.json* for the expected format.
+* **oauth2_config** - contains the fields needed to proxy an OIDC provider.
+See *./oauth2_config.example.json* for expected format

 # Using Fusillade as a Service

 When Fusillade is first deployed two roles are created.
 The first role is `admin` and is assigned